ericcornelissen/ades/README.md

 ### JSON output

-The `--json` flag can be used to get the scan results in JSON format.
+The `-json` flag can be used to get the scan results in JSON format.
 This can be used by machines to parse the results to process them for other purposes.
 The schema is defined in [`schema.json`].
 The schema is intended to be stable from one version to the next for longer periods of time.

 ## Background